🔥

 Creating a WhatsApp chatbot for your business: summary

-And that’s all you need to know to successfully create a WhatsApp chatbot for your own needs.
+And that’s all you need to know to successfully create a WhatsApp bot for your own needs.

 Let’s do a quick recap: